w3f/polkadot-wiki/docs/learn-identity.md

 ### Kusama Registrars

-There are multiple Registrars on Kusama.
-Unless no additional information is available here, you must reach out to specific registrars individually.
+There are multiple registrars on Kusama.
+Unless no additional information is available here, you must reach out to specific registrars individually if you want to be judged by those.

 - Registrar 0:
   - URL: https://registrar.web3.foundation/